ChongyaSong/YouML/README.md

 Note: To achieve a stable performance, YouML retrieved from PyPi (i.e., Python official package repository: https://pypi.org/project/YouML/) is pinned to `Python 3.7.11` which is the version for development and self-testing.
 Furthermore, dependencies (nearly 50) that YouML relies on may mess the current Python environment and result in conflicts with the existing packages.
 Accordingly, it is highly recommended to create a dedicated virtual environment (e.g., conda, pyenv) with a Python version of 3.7.11 for YouML.

-### Install from Github via Setup.py
+### Install from Github via Setup Script
-If you prefer to employ a Python interpreter with a version `higher than 3.7.11`, please follow the instructions below.
+If you prefer to employ a Python interpreter with a version `higher than 3.7.11` or simply want to install YouML manually, then you could follow the instructions below.

 Downloading the entire repository and uncompressing it as a folder `YouML-main`.
 YouML runs on top of nearly 50 dependencies which can be installed by two package managers:
 1. Conda (recommended)